Mambix/FreeCAD-yaml-workbench/README.md

 ```

 ## settings
-This is where you can set a sub folder based on the folder where you load yml file from.
-Let's say you opened YAML file from `C:\GIT\MyProject\3D-Printer.yml`.
+This is where you can set a subfolder based on the folder where you load the .yml file from.
+Let's say you opened the YAML file from `C:\GIT\MyProject\3D-Printer.yml`.
 When you define subDirectory for your STL files as `subDirectory: stl`, script will search for your files in `C:\GIT\MyProject\stl` directory.

 ## import